John Rowe (merchant)

 John Rowe (1715–1787) was a property developer and merchant in 18th century Boston, Massachusetts.
-As a merchant, John Rowe's most famous cargo was the tea that played a starring role in the Boston Tea Party.
-As a developer, his name is remembered to this day in the name of Rowes Wharf, a modern development in downtown Boston on the site of his original wharf.
+As a merchant, John Rowe's cargo included the tea that was thrown overboard in the Boston Tea Party.

+Rowes Wharf, a modern development in downtown Boston on the site of his original wharf, is named for him.

 Biography

-Rowe was born in Exeter, in the English county of Devon, but immigrated to Boston with his brothers at an early age.
+Rowe was born in Exeter, in the English county of Devon, and immigrated to Boston with his brothers at an early age.
 He married Hannah Speakman in 1743 and lived in Boston for the rest of his life.
 His diaries are kept by the Massachusetts Historical Society and include many valuable observations about people, events, and daily life in Boston.
 He held various posts in Boston, including serving on the Boston Board of Selectmen.

 Rowe was evidently a very active smuggler, avoiding British trade regulations by trading with forbidden ports.
 He was also an active slave dealer, shown by his advertisement in the 28 July 1746 edition of the Boston Evening Post.
 In the ad, Rowe listed goods for auction at his wharf, such as cocoa and rum.
 After the list of goods, he offered to purchase, "Some Negroes that can work at the Carpenter's Trade", and promised to "give a handsom[e] Price if he likes them."
 He joined protests against tightening restrictions of colonial trade, and helped incite the anti-Stamp Act riot in 1765 that destroyed Chief Justice Thomas Hutchinson's home.

 Carl Becker mostly ignored John Rowe in The Eve of Revolution (1918), but he did include a letter written by Thomas Hutchinson.
 In the letter, Hutchinson claimed that Rowe, Otis and Molineux and Davies provoked the protesters who destroyed Hutchinson's house on 26 August 1765: